amiratak88/eatup-client/README.md

 ## Credits

-I want to thank all my instructors and classmates at Flatiron school espicially:
+I want to thank all my instructors and classmates at Flatiron school especially:
 - Prince Wilson
 - Niky Morgan
 - Eric Kim